 Bill held up a hand for quiet.
 “I don’t suppose anybody has anything as old-fashioned as a notebook?”

 “I carry a notebook and a pen.”
 A forty-something woman called out.
 “My name is Steph.”

 “An author, but I’d be happy to be the group’s scribe.”

 “Thank you—okay people, if you have any objections or anything to add to what we’ve got now, please speak up.”

 A few whispers and shaking of heads was the response.

-Bill said, “We’ve got a few empty seats along the coach, so if you four in the front would be kind enough to let us have the front seats we can get Alan, Steph and our new arrivals from the Forestry Commission seated.”
+Bill said, “We’ve got a few empty seats along the coach, so if you four in the front would be kind enough to let us have the front seats we can get Alan, Steph and our new arrivals, Norman and Chloe seated.”

 Two minutes later, Bill rested in a half-sitting position against the centre of the wide dashboard, with Dawn in her swivel seat to his right, Paul to his left, and the front four seats holding the others.

 “Welcome,” Bill said.
 “Remember, it’s not an escape committee.”
 He glanced at the driver and smiled.
 “We’ve already dealt with that part.
 Now we have to survive.”